-Current students will register during the online registration provided each semester.
-Online registration is open until the tuition deadline for that semester.
+Current students will register in Haven during the registration period provided each semester.
+Registration is open in Haven until the tuition deadline for that semester.
 After that date, students will need to request to add in writing (email or office visit).
 All drops can be completed online during the add/drop period.
 If the class has already met once (whether in class or online), the student must obtain written permission from the professor before they can be registered for the class.
 Students may add a class until the published add date (generally the first 2 weeks of Fall and Spring and the first day of class for January and Summer).

 Students may drop a class through the first quarter of a regular semester or until the published drop date.
 For January and Summer terms, courses must be dropped by 3 p.m. on the first day of class.
 Students who wish to drop a class after this time must petition the Student Relations Committee for permission to withdraw.
 If permission is granted, the student will receive a WP (withdrawal passing) or a WF (withdrawal failing) as determined by the committee.
 Except as the result of compelling and extraordinary circumstances, students are not permitted to withdraw from a course after two thirds of the course is completed.